Course Syllabus for Intermediate Algebra

 E. Perform the basic operations of complex numbers.

-F. Demonstrate the ability to use the definitions and laws of exponents, roots and
+F. Demonstrate the ability to use the definitions and laws of exponents, roots

 radicals.